-ENGLAND Bath – Bath was awash in Jane Austen character lookalikes, hundreds of Mr. Darcys and Mrs. Bennets filled the sidewalks of this patrician small city in homage to the five years Austen lived and wrote there.
-It was Bath’s annual week-long Jane Austen Festival and I, alas, not a Jane Austen fan, had unwittingly blundered into its midst for a three-day stay.
+ENGLAND Bath – Bath was awash in Jane Austen character lookalikes.
+Hundreds of Mr. Darcys and Mrs. Bennets filled the sidewalks of this patrician small city in homage to the five years Austen lived and wrote there.
+It was Bath’s annual Jane Austen Festival and I, alas, not a Jane Austen fan, had unwittingly blundered into its midst for a three-day stay.

 “Oh, who could be bored with Bath?” cried Catherine Morland, the ever-optimistic heroine of Austen’s Northanger Abbey.
 Well, Jane Austen for one, who with her customary caustic wit privately claimed to have happily escaped the place ( bad climate, silly social life, Bath’s famous Sally Lunn buns gave her indigestion).
 No matter, it appeared that to the city’s bonneted and waist-coated visitors this week, Bath was Austen Mecca.

 Rather than take on the impossibility of ignoring the Festival, I decided to go along with it and signed up for a Jane Austen walk that, to my delight, led to the discovery of two gardens, gardens with tie-ins to Jane Austen tie ins, though not eye-rollingly so.

 A leafy path, known as the Gravel Walk, albeit now paved, follows the backyard curve of a section of the Circus, the elegant circle of Georgian-era, Palladian townhouses overlooking the city.
 Captain Wentworth and Anne Elliot of Austen’s novel Persuasion, finally reconciled and deeply engrossed in each other’s presence, walked this path.

 Archeological excavations revealed an 18th century garden …